amirdy/smart_snake/README.md

 # Smart_Snake
 In this project, Agent(snake) learns how to play the snake game<sup>1</sup>.
 The game board is 12&times;12.
-The snake can move in the 10&times;10 area.
+The snake can move in the 10&times;10 area and eat the food.

 The learning algorithm is **DQN**.
 ###### Average Test scores : 20